 They do nicely in containers, or in any well-draining soil.
 Actually, we have pretty hard red clay here, and they’ve adapted just fine when amended with compost.
 Since we have hot, humid summers, I planted my lamb’s ear at the edge of the woods, in a semi-shady spot to prevent wilting.
 My plants haven’t flowered yet; I wonder if they may be a non-flowering variety.

 Lamb’s ear grows in zones 4-9, and will be happy to come back even bigger year after year.
 The plants will multiply; to keep them controlled, thin them as needed by dividing the crowns with a sharp shovel to transplant.
-They’re drought tolerant, deer resistant, and super easy to grow.
+Wherever you plant them, make sure you are comfortable with them epxnadin.
+They can be somewhat invasive and will create dense mats even in undesirable soil.
+You might need to thin it every two or three years.
+Nevertheless, as I mentioned, they’re drought tolerant, and deer resistant (most herbivores find the ultra-soft leaves unpalatable).
+They are also super easy to grow.

 If you’ve never felt a leaf from this furry, silvery seafoam plant, imagine stroking a super soft puppy ear, or more appropriately, a baby lamb’s ear, and you get the picture.
 Whenever I take a stroll through my yard and happen upon a cluster of Lamb’s ear, I’m always compelled to pluck off a plump leaf and rub it against my cheek.
 And smile.
 It’s just so stinking soft!
 Kids especially love to “pet” these plants.